l-ra/openeet/README.md

 # OpenEET
-Open source experimenty s rozhraním pro EET.

-Open source experimens with the Czech government system for Electronic Registration of Sales
+Open source light implementation of EET client.
+Working client with no external dependencies in 16kB JAR file.
+Try it.

 ## Java implementation
-Java implementation now works with EET playtground v2.
+Java implementation now works with EET playground v2.
 No dependencies, just the java runtime itself (1.4.2).
+No release yet - use source code.
+For details look at Java implementation description [Java implementation description/](java/openeet-lite)

 To register a sale it is as easy as this: